pavanvidem/training-material/topics/dev/tutorials/tool-from-notebook/tutorial.md

 }
 ```

-Finally, regenerate the tool
+Finally, by regenerating the tool

 ```bash
 nb2galaxy --environment_yml environment.yml --citations_bibfile CITATION.bib --help_file galaxy_help.md example_nb2workflow.ipynb tooldir
 ```

-and the `planemo lint` should pass.
+the `planemo lint` tests should pass.

 ## Annotating input parameters

 By default, `nb2galaxy` assumes all input parameters are of type `Integer`.
 Even though one can change the default configuration, one can explicitly provide parameter types using semantic annotations or python type annotations.

 In this tutorial, we focus on semantic annotations because they allow for additional options.
-By default, the conversion module uses the astronomy-specific ontology, described at <https://odahub.io/ontology/>, although a different ontology can be specified via a CLI option.
+Out of the box, the conversion module uses the astronomy-specific ontology, described at <https://odahub.io/ontology/>, although a different ontology can be specified via a CLI option.

 Semantic annotations are added as comments following the parameter assignment.
-The syntax follows the truncated Turtle format, where the input parameter is implicitly considered the subject and `a` predicate is optional.
+The syntax follows the truncated Turtle format, where the input parameter is implicitly considered the subject and the `a` predicate is optional.
 In the current example:

 ```python